 Instructions

-• Once boiling, add your diced carrots (karot) and corned beef.
-Reduce the heat to low (babaan ang init, 160°C/320°F) and let it simmer (palutuin ng marahan).
-Cook for 40 minutes, or until the beef becomes tender (malambót).
-Remember to stir occasionally and check the liquid level – add hot water if needed.
+- Once boiling, add your diced carrots and corned beef.
+Lower the heat and let it cook slowly for 40 minutes, or until you can easily cut through the beef with a spoon.
+Stir every now and then, and add hot water if the liquid gets too low.

 Tips from Lola’s Kitchen